Tag: attraction in marriage

 Picture this: You leading your relationship out of frustration and into connection.

-When a man trusts himself—when he gains clarity on who he is—it takes the pressure off his wife to validate him.
+When a man trusts himself and he gains clarity on who he is, it takes the pressure off his wife to validate him.

-That’s when everything shifts.
-That’s when attraction returns on its own.
+That’s when everything shifts and attraction returns on its own.